Kim Jong-hyeon: 2022–present: Solo activities

 In May 2022 Kim signed a contract with Evermore Entertainment as a solo artist and actor.

 In June 2022 Kim held his first fan meeting, Hi! on July 2, 2022, at the Jamsil Student Gymnasium.
 After the event, Kim also held hi-touch session with approximately 3,500 audience.

-In September 2022 it was announced that JR debuted with his first solo album.
+In September 2022 it was announced that Kim debuted with his first solo album.
 It was released on November 8.
 In October 2022, it was announced that Kim would release his first mini album "Meridiem" on November 8.
 On October 31, the agency announced that the album release schedule has been postponed.
 A new date will be announced at a later date due to the Seoul Halloween crowd crush event.

 On December 28, 2023, Evermore announced that Kim would released his second EP Brilliant Seasons on January 3, 2024.
 In addition, he would also reveal the EP details and perform the tracks before its release during the "Sparkling Eternity" fan concert on December 29 to 30, 2023.